 Was judged so controversial by some French fundamentalist catholics that they went as far as torching a couple of cinemas releasing the film, both in Paris and Besançon, causing one death and several serious injuries among the audience.

-Martin Scorsese banned smoking from the set, both because he's a severe asthmatic, and to avoid any photographs being taken of the biblical characters - namely Willem Dafoe, who smoked at the time - with cigarettes hanging out of their mouths.
+Martin Scorsese banned smoking from the set, both because he's a severe asthmatic, and to avoid any photographs being taken of actors playing Biblical characters - primarily Willem Dafoe, who smoked at the time - with cigarettes hanging out of their mouths.

 Some historians claim Pontius Pilate was born in Scotland, where his father was posted as a Roman Centurion guard.
-On knowing this, Scottish comedian Billy Connolly tried to convince David Bowie to play Pontius Pilate "as a Scotsman."
-(Bowie did not.)
+On knowing this, Scottish comedian Billy Connolly suggested that David Bowie to play Pontius Pilate "as a Scotsman."
+Bowie did not accept this advice.

 As of January 2002 the film cannot be shown on public television in Bulgaria.
 The National Television had scheduled it for showing but the Bulgarian Orthodox Church managed to get a forbidding order and the Council of Electronic Media banned it.